-At 9:20 an unauthorised code is logged and admin staff will make phone calls to parents who have not phoned in to say why their children are missing school.
+At 9:00 an unauthorised code is logged and Community Support Leads will make phone calls to parents who have not phoned in to say why their children are missing school.

 Children who are late, must be signed in by an adult.
 If an adult is not present, the admin team will phone parents.
 Parents can be issued with a penalty notice for persistent lates after registration closes.